SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 Reverse proxy is a form of loadbalancing, which terminates connections and recreates a new client-server connection form the listener to its own backend.
-For HTTP this solution is working in a good manner, the HTTP Protocol contains mechanisms, which are able to forward origin ip and origin port forwarding.
+This solution works well for HTTP, the HTTP protocol contains mechanisms that can forward origin ip and port of origin.
 This is specified in [RFC7239](https://www.rfc-editor.org/rfc/rfc7239.html).

 For the TCP connection it is a workaround with flaw.
 TCP itself has no mechanism to forwarded the origin source ip.
 TLS Termination works even to for HTTP and TCP.

-the expected performance footprint is minimal.
+The expected performance footprint is minimal.

 examples for this are: